HaKePlan/ansible-home/README.md

 The goal is to have a reproducible environment, that is easy to extend.

 ## Inventory
 The inventory is based on a dynamic Proxmox inventory, using tags as groups.
-This way adding new hosts to Ansible is done automatically, and no further steps are necessary.
+This way, adding new hosts to Ansible is done automatically, and no further steps are necessary.
 For hosts not provisioned by proxmox, they need to be added to `inventory/hosts`.

 ## Passwords